Car Rental Reykjavik

-Reykjavik is the capital of Iceland with a cosy old centre.
+Reykjavik is the capital of Iceland which has a cosy old centre.
 Surrounding the centre are modern neighborhoods with are designed very spaciously.
 This makes it an expansive city, but most people prefer to stay in the centre.
 Keep in mind that Iceland (including Reykjavik) is a very expensive country.
 Especially fresh vegetables and fruit, and alcoholic beverages are very expensive.

 The city has about 170,000 inhabitants, about half of the country's total population.
 An interesting fact: Icelanders are never addressed as 'Sir' or 'Madam', but always by their first name.

-Reykjavik is located in the south-west of van Iceland on Faxaflói Bay.
+Reykjavik is located in the south-west of Iceland on Faxaflói Bay.
 The coastline is curvy with deep inlets, and off the coast there are islands.
 Reykjavik is the most northerly capital in the world, not far from the Arctic circle.
 Mount Esja (914 m) is located close to the city.

 Fishing and fish processing still plays an important role in the city's economy.
 Iceland has a reputation as manufacturer of advanced electronic equipment for the fish industry.
 The fishing boats depart from the old harbour in the centre, which also services cruise ships.
 To the east of the city lies the industrial port of Sundahöfn.
 Via this port, fish products as well as aluminium are exported.